The following countries, travelling on this cruise must have a Cuban People to People Visa, available onboard the ship at a cost:

 Passport holders are allowed to enter Cuba with the People to People Visa/ Tarjeta for the only time of permanence of ship in Cuba; same is valid for one Entry /one Exit only.

 For avoidance of doubt, the Tarjeta is not a sticker to be applied on the passport but a separate paper to be shown at the Port of Immigration together with Travel Insurance.

 All passengers must be provided of Medical Insurance valid for all ports of itinerary covering costs and expenses of repatriation to the country of origin in case of injury, death and any other type of risk.

 Should Passengers undertake a Medical Insurance offered by a State Social Security System or Private Company, an appropriate written certification must be disclosed in support of such insurance coverage preferably in Spanish or, alternatively, in English.

 The Use of ATM (Automatic Teller Machines) is extremely limited in Cuba and credit cards are accepted only in few places.

 For the transit in the ports of Jamaica/Cayman Islands/Mexico/Honduras/Belize, no local Visa is required regardless the nationality of passengers provided that the duration of the transit is max 24 hours with arrival/departure on the same vessel.

-Please note that passengers with Cuban origin or who were born in Cuba may not be allowed to embark on the cruise ship.
+Please note that passengers with Cuban origin or who were born in Cuba have to prior verify if allowed to embark on the cruise ship, depending on the date of arrival in the USA or any other foreign country.
 Same or similar restrictions may apply for Cuban passengers with Cuban passport in possession of an official Residence Permit released by any country.
 Violation may create serious problems with local Immigration Authorities.